EDI2XML

 X12 and EDIFACT use special characters to separate segments and elements in the document.

-– ANSI X12 to separate segments generally uses a tilde ( ~ ) and to terminate elements asterisk ( * )
+– ANSI X12 to separate segments generally uses a tilde ( ~ ) and to terminate elements with an asterisk ( * )

 – EDIFACT normally uses a period ( . ) between segments and a plus ( + ) within elements.